Logo

 Key principle: Depends on which company's payroll you were on at the time you left – regardless of where your last business unit ended up in the Hewlett-Packard breakup .
 If a business unit was moved to DXC or Micro Focus, it is treated as though you left HPE to join another company.

-- Service at predecessor companies.
-Of HPInc's many predecessor companies, only HP and DEC ever had US retiree healthcare programs -- setting aside money over the years in dedicated trust funds.
-Employees of other acquisitions did not get credit under HP's retiree healthcare program for service at the predecessor -- but generally did get service credit for other benefits.
+Of HP Inc's many predecessor companies, only HP and DEC ever had US retiree healthcare programs – setting aside money over the years in dedicated trust funds.
+Employees of other acquisitions did not get credit under HP's long-service retiree healthcare program for service at the predecessor – but generally did get service credit for other benefits.
+Details: https://www.hpalumni.org/health

-Of HPInc's many predecessor companies, only HP, DEC, and EDS ever had US pension plans -- setting aside money over the years in dedicated trust funds.
-Employees of other acquisitions did not get credit under HP's pension program for service at the predecessor -- but generally did get service credit for other benefits.
+Of HP Inc's many predecessor companies, only HP, DEC, and EDS ever had US pension plans – setting aside money over the years in dedicated trust funds.
+Employees of other acquisitions did not get credit under HP's pension programs for service at the predecessor – but generally did get service credit for other benefits.
+Details on HP-related pensions: https://www.hpalumni.org/RetirementPlans

 DEC Benefits EDS Benefits